michaelborn/ITB2020-CBElasticsearch-talk/README.md

 The important piece here is the port mapping, which uses your machine port (host port) `9200` to map to the container port `9200` which is the default for Elasticsearch connections.

+Also note we are passing an environment variable to Elasticsearch which instructs Elasticsearch to only build and configure a single node.
+This is simply because you shouldn't need more than a single node for demo purposes!

 ### Installing CBelasticsearch

 Thank CommandBox (and [Brad Wood](https://forgebox.io/view/cbelasticsearch)) for the ability to download open source CFML packages (such as [CBElasticsearch](https://forgebox.io/view/cbelasticsearch)) in a single command.